tandemdude/hikari-lightbulb/docs/source/v1-changelog.rst

 Version 1.2.5
 =============

+- Fix slash command groups all sharing the same subcommands.

 - Fix plugin_check not being applied to subcommands.

 - Swap order of command checks and argument parsing - checks are now evaluated before arguments are parsed.